MaheshSharan/HouseholdNoMore/README.md

 ---

 ## Features

-*   **Blocks Verification Request on `/watch`:** Prevents the specific GraphQL network request associated with the household check from running when you are on a video watching page (`/watch/`).
+*   **Extensive GraphQL Request Blocking:**
+    *   On `/watch` pages, the extension **aggressively blocks all GraphQL network requests** related to Netflix's household verification.
+This is done at the network level, so you can verify in the browser's Network tab that these requests are stopped before reaching Netflix servers.
+    *   This is the core feature and is maintained to adapt to Netflix's frequent backend changes.
 *   **Hides Verification Modal on `/browse` (and others):** On pages *other* than `/watch/` (like the main browse page), it hides the household verification modal popup if it appears.
 *   **Target:** Only affects `netflix.com` domains.

+---

 ---